Randomization

 Goal:

-Example study: lithium vs. control in ALS mouse model
+1.1 Example study: lithium treatment in an ALS mouse model

-The research team develops a protocol to balance how many mice are treated vs. controls.
-When selecting mice for treatment groups, they work cage by cage.
-From each cage of four mice, they first catch two mice which receive the vehicle control (saline solution).
+The research team develops a protocol to select which mice are treated and which mice will serve as controls.
+From each cage of four mice, the first two mice caught receive the vehicle control (saline solution).
 The remaining two mice in the cage are then assigned to receive the lithium treatment.

 After running the experiment and analyzing their data, they find encouraging results.
 The mice in the lithium treatment group show longer survival times compared to the control group, and the treatment effect appears promising.
 Based on these initial findings, it seems lithium could potentially improve outcomes for ALS patients.

-Survival in days following treatment with lithium solution or saline solution (control).
+Survival in days following treatment with lithium or saline solution (control).

 However, before accepting these results, let’s carefully examine their experimental design and data.
 Several questions emerge: What exactly is driving the survival difference between these groups?
 Can we confidently attribute this effect to the lithium treatment?
 We need to consider what other factors might influence both how mice were assigned to treatment groups and their survival.
 How can we validate these conclusions?

 Let’s look at several mouse variables that could affect these results: weight, sex, which litter they came from, and age.
-We need to also look at the mice's disease stage.
-In this model, a rotarod test is used to monitor the disease progression.
-As motor neurons die and muscles waste, the mice fall off the rotarod sooner.
-Thus, decreased “time to fall” may indicate more advanced disease stages.
+We need to also look at the estimated disease stage of each mouse at the start of the experiment.
+In this model, a rotarod test is used to monitor motor ability, a proxy for disease progression.
+In ALS, as motor neurons die and muscles waste, the mice fall off the rotarod sooner.
+Thus, decreased “time to fall” may indicate a more advanced disease stage.
 Which of these factors might have influenced the treatment assignment or survival of the mice?

-Analyze one variable to identify potential relationships with treatment assignment and survival.
+Analyze each variable to identify potential relationships with treatment assignment and survival.

 Post-activity questions: